cmda-bt/pt-course-19-20/readme.md

 ### Attendance

 This course is highly participatory.
-You are expected to contribute to discussions, give feedback to peers, engage in team work, etcetera.
+You are expected to contribute to discussions and give feedback to peers.
 Attendance to class is not compulsory, but 80% of success is showing up, so show up.